snhobbs/ModbusBasic/documents/design.md

     + read
     + write
     + access valid
-+ These are passed to a schema object to control the interface
++ These are passed to an Accessor schema object to control the interface
 + The schema handles the requests:
     + read : start, length, buffer -> reads data from the controller
     + write : start, length, buffer -> writes data to the controller